software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/03-deploy-account.md

 There are two ways of deploying a new account contract:
 - sending `DEPLOY_ACCOUNT` transaction
-- using already deployed account contract and [UDC](https://community.starknet.io/t/universal-deployer-contract-proposal/1864)
+- using already deployed account contract and deploying new one via [the Universal Deployer Contract](https://community.starknet.io/t/universal-deployer-contract-proposal/1864).

 ## Sending `DEPLOY_ACCOUNT` transaction